 Find your passion

-The first and most important step is to identify what type of organization you might want to be involved with.
+The first and most important step is to identify the type of organization with which you want to be involved.
 Is there a particular cause or mission that you are passionate about?
-Is there an organization that you’ve been volunteering for that might have an opportunity to get more involved?
+Is there an organization for which you’ve been volunteering that might have an opportunity to get more involved?
 Do you donate funds to a cause that you’d like to support with your talents?
-If you’re going to dedicate the time and energy that board service requires, you want to make sure that you’re doing it for an organization and mission that you really care about; so the first step in finding a board service opportunity is figuring out what you’re passionate about.

 - Animal protection and welfare